 Skip to content

-The remote and rural mentoring program has been developed to assist remote, rural, and isolated health practitioners with:
+The Links Mentoring Program formerly the Rural and Remote Mentoring Program has been developed to assist remote, rural, and isolated health practitioners with:

 The purpose of the program is to support and mentor new graduates in remote practice, being either a recent graduate or an experienced professional.
 The program also provides current health professionals in remote practice with the knowledge and skills required to provide effective mentoring - transferable skills that they can utilise every day in their own practice.